a person, who fails to abide by a parenting order, may be in contravention of parenting orders.

 Contraventions are split into four categories, and depending on the contravention, the Court can specify the remedy or action that can be undertaken.

-Contravention alleged but not established (Subdivision C): the Court may order the person who has bought proceedings, to pay some, or all, of the other person’s costs.
+Contravention alleged but not established (Subdivision C): the Court may order the person who has brought proceedings, to pay some, or all, of the other person’s costs.

 - the party who committed the contravention is to attend a post-separation parenting program;